 • Mobile Workshops Subcommittee to solicit and/or develop enticing mobile workshops;

-• Volunteer Subcommittee to work with the Conference Management Contractor for needs such as room monitoring, meal event monitoring, and raffles ticket sales for CPF;
+• Volunteer Subcommittee to work with the Conference Management Contractor to provide conference support, such as room monitoring, meal event monitoring, and raffles ticket sales for CPF;

-• Student Programs Subcommittee that will work with the universities, Chapter Board Student Representative, and the Programs Committee to create a Student-only Day of Sessions and possibly Student Poster Displays;
+• Student Programs Subcommittee that will work with the universities, Chapter Board Student Representative, and the Programs Committee to organize a Student Conference Day and other student activities;

-• Diversity Subcommittee to work with the Membership Inclusion Director on the Diversity Summit, as needed, and to assure that sessions addressing diversity are included in the conference program;
+• Diversity Subcommittee to work with the Chapter’s Membership Inclusion Directors on the Diversity Summit and to assure that sessions addressing diversity are included in the conference program;

-• Sustainability Subcommittee (optional) that will coordinate with Conference Management Contractor and conference facility to promote “green conference” or introduce unique sustainability aspects to the conference.
+• Sustainability Subcommittee (optional) that will coordinate with Conference Management Contractor and conference facility to promote a “green conference” or incorporate sustainability practices into the conference.

-The VP Conferences or designee will coordinate with the conference host Section Director and CHC Co-Chairs to ensure formation of all subcommittees and selection of their chairs.
+Once the Subcommittees have been formed, the list of Subcommittee Chairs shall be provided to the VP Conferences.

 The CHC should establish a schedule of monthly calls that should start ahead of the prior year’s conference as promotional materials for the prior year’s conference is developed.
-The call should be conducted monthly and include the VP Conferences and all conference contractors.
-Approximately 2-3 months prior to your conference, most CHCs find it desirable to hold calls more frequently than monthly.
-The CHC shall also appoint one of its members to take minutes during the CHC meetings and provide meeting minutes to the CHC members, VPs of Conferences and Professional Development, Conference Management Contractor, and applicable conference contractors.
-The CHC is also responsible for ensuring the entire CHC and conference contractors have accurate contact information for one another.
-The CHC will invite the following year’s co-chairs to join their calls 4-6 months prior to your conference to give them a flavor of matters covered on the calls and will include all conference contractors in the CHC meetings.
+The call should be conducted monthly and include the VP Conferences, Chapter’s Program Coordinator and all conference contractors.
+Approximately 2-3 months prior to the conference, most CHCs find it desirable to hold calls more frequently than monthly.
+An agenda, meeting notes and action items should be prepared for each call.
+The CHC is also responsible for ensuring the entire CHC and conference contractors have accurate contact information for everyone.

 Other Duties of the Conference Co-Chairs

-Develop a Conference Schedule: One of the CHC Co-Chairs should work with the VP Conferences and Programs Chair to discuss the overall format and length of the conference.
-The way to demonstrate the overall conference organization is to complete a conference schedule.
-Shells are available from the conference contractors, and you can look at the past few conferences to see what the latest general format approved by the Board is.
-The overall conference schedule is a document that should be forwarded to the Chapter Board for approval along with the proposed budget.
+Develop a Conference Schedule: One of the CHC Co-Chairs should work with the VP Conferences and Programs Chair to develop the overall format of the conference.
+A preliminary conference schedule should be prepared using the “Conference-at-a-Glance” (Glance) for guidance (refer to past conferences for an example.)
+The general conference schedule should be forwarded to the Chapter Board for input when it considers approval of the proposed budget.